9 Things to do in Gozo

 3. Tal-Mixta Cave

 Tal-Mixta cave sits high above Ramla bay, deep in the hills of Nadur (a small village).
 The rock creates a natural window that provides some of the most spectacular views across the sea and coastline;a top thing to do in Gozo!
 It’s thought that the cave was once lived in by Troglodytes (the ancient cave dwellers).
-Over the years, it changed its uses, even being used by the Knights of St John as a place to fire cannons from during pirate attacks.
+Over the years, the function changed.
+For a time it was even used by the Knights of St John as a place to fire cannons from during pirate attacks.

 Good to know: The Tal-Mixta Cave is located on private property.
 You are allowed to access the cave but respect the owner’s privacy.